realjoet/sass-boilerplate/README.md

 ![Donkey Kong GIF](https://media.giphy.com/media/ZAckOMVbv7Jba/giphy.gif)

-If you need more help installing, check out the [Sass Installation Guide](http://sass-lang.com/install) To learn more about how to use Sass, check out the [Sass Learner's Guide](http://sass-lang.com/guide)
+If you need more help installing (or you're not using a Mac), check out the [Sass Installation Guide](http://sass-lang.com/install)
+To learn more about how to use Sass, check out the [Sass Learner's Guide](http://sass-lang.com/guide)

 Once you have Sass running your terminal should show you any errors you've made in your Sass, which is also an incredible helper.